-- a.
-Identify the target audience of any of the groups identified above and state what percentage of the project budget will be allocated to serving these groups. - b.
-Explain how the beginning farmers and ranchers in the identified target audience will be

-- recruited and provided with appropriate training, education, outreach, and mentoring. - c.
+- 1. Identify the target audience of any of the groups identified above and state what percentage of the project budget will be allocated to serving these groups. - 2.
+Explain how the beginning farmers and ranchers in the identified target audience will be recruited and provided with appropriate training, education, outreach, and mentoring. - 3.
 Provide evidence of the ability to serve the needs of the identified audience, e.g., involvement of partner(s) with expertise and a strong track record of having previously done so.

-Handling of baseline data and data collection will be addressed in the Data Management Plan (DMP) inaccordance with the Part IV § B of this RFA.
+Handling of baseline data and data collection will be addressed in the Data Management Plan (DMP) in accordance with the Part IV, B of this RFA.

-The Beginning Farmer and Rancher Development Program is aligned with the following USDA Priorities.
+The BRFDP is aligned with the following: